 “Territorial Jurisdiction” (15 U.S.C. section 78dd-3)

-If you are not an issuer or domestic concern, the FCPA still may be applicable to you under the “territorial jurisdiction” provision.
+If an individual not an issuer or domestic concern, the FCPA still may be applicable to them under the “territorial jurisdiction” provision.
 Added in 1998, this provision makes liable any foreign person or non-issuer entity that engages—on their own or through an agent—in any act that furthers a corrupt payment (or offer or promise of one) while in U.S. territory.

 The FCPA: Accounting Provisions